 Easy 1-pot minestrone teeming with vegetables in a delicious tomato-based oil-free broth.
 Perfect for meal prep, family style soup, and every day eating.

-Friends, it’s been a week and it’s only Tuesday.
+Friends, it’s been a week and it’s not even Friday.

 I know you know what I mean.